 When a listing lingers on the market, sellers experience a long road of hopeful anticipation followed by disappointment as the days, weeks, and months pass.
 As a result, plans for the future must hold, and stress levels have likely risen as costs for holding onto the property continue to roll in like the tides.
 Furthermore, the more days your property is listed on the market, the less likely you will receive your asking price.

 So now what?
-If your listing agreement has expired, read on as we explore three actions you can take if you have an expired listing agreement in Southern California.
+If your listing agreement has expired, read on as we explore three actions you can take if you have an expired listing agreement in Greater Los Angeles.

 One of the actions you can take when you have an expired listing agreement in Greater Los Angeles is to relist.
 First, however, you should talk to your real estate agent about what may have gone wrong with your listing unless, of course, the problem was communicating with your agent.
 It’s helpful if you can pinpoint the issue with your listing and create a new strategy to achieve your goal.
 If you had unrealistic expectations and your agent placated you by allowing you to take the driver’s seat with the listing, it’s time to reassess agents.
 There are many reasons a listing doesn’t move; typically, the pricing is too high or too low, the online photos are of poor quality, and the home is in a state of disrepair or cluttered, causing a majority of buyers to pass by the listing.
 Perhaps the issue was a buyer who had a lot of contingencies that you could not work with during negotiations or a buyer with financing that fell out from under them, wasting your time and leaving you in the position of needing to relist.
 Another option for your consideration is to reach out to a direct buyer, like those at Homesmith Group, who can provide you a guaranteed closing date and bring your misery of waiting to an end with a cash offer for your home as-is that you’ll agree is fair.